Justice57201/GPS_Node/README.md

 NOTES:

   * Every time you reboot the node, you will need to re-enable the GPS tracking.
+  * Anytime changes are made to the gps_sender.py file, you will need to do the ( systemctl restart gps_sender.service ) to update the file.
   * Remember this is a Beta and subject to change.